shreeyasharma1804/notes/kubernetes/Volumes.md

 ### NFS

 A Storage class with the NFS csi as the provisioner can be used to create a NFS volume.
 With PVC policy `ReadWriteMany`, multiple pods can write to the same location

+### Management

+- How to create volume expansion requests automatically for a PVC
+- How to monitor performance